Pump House, Bristol: Building

 Originally known as the Cumberland Basin Hydraulic Engine House, the Pump House was constructed around 1870 by Thomas Howard to house a hydraulic pump that powered bridges and lock gates around the harbour.
 It was replaced by the current Hydraulic engine house at Underfall Yard in 1888. and is now a public house and restaurant.

 It is built of Pennant rubble bricks, with limestone dressings and a roof made from pantiles.
 The main building is one storey high, 4 windows across.
 In addition, there is a two-story accumulator tower to the left hand side of the building.
 The dressings include pronounced quoins, jambs and voussoirs.
 The entrance is a wide elliptical-arch, which would have been large enough for carriages, and there is a large semicircular-arched window to the left of the entrance.
 The right-hand section of the building is set back slightly and has a small semicircular-arched doorway with a narrow window above.
 The accumulator tower has its own semicircular-arched doorway, and narrow window above.
 At the top of the tower, there is a wrought-iron weather vane, and on the left side there is a large arrowslit.
 The building was designated a grade II listed building on 18 February 1972.

 Restaurant

-The building was converted into a pub, and was taken over by the current chef, Toby Gritten, on 11 July 2007.
+The building was converted into a pub, and was taken over by chef, Toby Gritten, on 11 July 2007.
 Around this time, the building had an extensive refurbishment, including an internal mezzanine, where the restaurant is located, a bar on the ground floor and a terrace outside.
 Gritten won the Best Chef award at the Bristol Good Food Awards in 2013.

+The pub was taken over by Bristol Beer Factory in September 2025 and has had an extensive refurb which leans heavily into the history of the building.